 It’s only a quick detour away from the main route so if you have time, I think you are going to enjoy this unusual corner of Rome.

 - Where: Piazza Mincio

 - Time needed: anywhere between one to two hours

 Villa Torlonia is a lovely little park in the Nomentano/Salario neighborhood where you can find some tranquility and interesting sights.
-The Roman residence of Benito Mussolini during the Fascism and WWII, here you can visit the building where he lived with his family known as Casino Nobile.
+The Roman residence of Benito Mussolini during Fascism and WWII, here you can visit the building where he lived with his family known as Casino Nobile.

-Among the other buildings, there are the beautiful Liberty-style Casina delle Civette and the Alhambra-inspired Serra Moresca, recently opened to the public for the first time.
+Among the other buildings, there are the beautiful Liberty-style Casina delle Civette and the Alhambra-inspired Serra Moresca, which recently opened to the public for the first time.